Siti Hartinah

-Raden Ayu Siti Hartinah (23 August 1923 – 28 April 1996), also known as Siti Hartinah Suharto or Tien Suharto, (Note: The alternative spelling of Suharto is from the Dutch Colonial era spelling.) was the first lady of Indonesia from 1967 until 1996.
-She was the wife of Indonesian president, Suharto.
+Raden Ayu Siti Hartinah (23 August 1923 – 28 April 1996), also known as Siti Hartinah Suharto or Tien Suharto, was the first lady of Indonesia from 1967 until her death in 1996, as the wife of Indonesian president Suharto.
 She is popularly known as Ibu Tien in Indonesia.

 Early life

-Siti Hartinah was born in Surakarta (known colloquially as Solo), Central Java, in 1923.

-She is the second daughter of eleven siblings (Note: Some sources, such as Roeder (1976), states she is the second daughter of nine siblings.
-Siti Hartinah’s parents had 11 children, however two died during childhood.
-The nine siblings refers to the ones who lived past adulthood.) to Sumoharyomo and Hatmanti Hatmohudoyo.
-(Note: Also spelt Soemoharjomo and Hatmohoedojo, respectively) Her family were part of the Surakarta nobility and are related to the Mangkunegaran Royal household.
+Siti Hartinah was born in Surakarta (known colloquially as Solo), Central Java to Sumoharyomo and Hatmanti Hatmohudoyo, (Note: Also spelt Soemoharjomo and Hatmohoedojo, respectively) in 1923.
+She was the second daughter of eleven siblings.
+(Note: Some sources, such as Roeder (1976), state that she was the second daughter of nine siblings.
+Siti Hartinah's parents had 11 children, however two died during childhood.
+The nine siblings so referred to were those who lived past adulthood.)
+Her family were part of the Surakarta nobility and were related to the Mangkunegaran royal household.
 Her father was a Wedana, an official in the Mankunegara court and held the noble title Kanjeng Pangeran Haryå (KPH).
 Her mother was a descendant of Mangkunegara III and held the title Kanjeng Raden Ayu (K.R.Ay).
 At that time, employees of the royal court (Kraton) had to have royal blood.

 In her youth, Siti Hartinah had always wanted to become a doctor.
 However, being a woman in a country that was under Dutch colonial rule, and a traditional Javanese environment, meant limited opportunities.
 Though they were a prominent and respected family, they were far from rich.
 She received basic education from Hollandsch-Inlandsche School (HIS), but her family could not afford to send Siti Hartinah to further her education, as had been given to her older sister.

 When her father retired, her younger siblings were still very young.
 To help alleviate the financial burdens of such a large family, she looked for opportunities to supplement the family income, even though at that time it was still unusual for a young woman to work outside the home.
 She was fond of and was very good at Javanese arts, batik making and dyeing.
 She was able to sell these batik creations and used the proceeds to pay for typing classes.

 During the Japanese occupation, she joined Fujinkai (women's group), which was the only permissible women's organization by the Japanese government.
 When Indonesia declared Independence in 1945 and the ensuing fight for independence occurred, like other young, patriotic women at that time, she enlisted in Laskar Puteri and worked for the Indonesian Red Cross.